You’ve probably noticed. Leading a church is more confusing, frustrating, and complex than ever.

 The problems associated with that are many.

 First, people can get great content anywhere.
 So they do.

-Second, the thing your church has to offer that others don’t is connection—real relationship.
+Second, what your church has to offer that others don’t is connection – a real relationship.

 Moving forward, rethink what you’re doing online to make it more about connection than consumption.

 Connection leads to community and relationship – with God and each other.

 Moving forward, make the goal of digital content connection, not consumption.

 I’ll have a lot more to say about this in future posts, but let’s leave it there for now.

 It’s great to get a lot of views, but the deeper question is, what do those views produce?